About BDA Helpline.

 Emails are received into the helpline inbox which can only be accessed by log in and password by Helpline staff and Helpline Volunteers.
 Emails will not be forwarded to third parties.
 In the event that it is necessary to forward your email to another department in the BDA, who is better equipped to answer your specific enquiry, you will be notified who the email has been sent to and given their direct email address for information.
 All BDA staff follow our confidentiality and data protection policies.
 We will aim to reply your e-mail within 5 working days.

 We regret that we cannot email information to third parties without their consent.

 Your email address will not be used for marketing purposes without your consent.
 Copies of sent emails are held securely on the BDA server for 6 months in case of query or follow up.

 Please Note: It would be helpful if you could mention where you live in the country so that we can signpost you to the most appropriate local help.

 Letters that are received by the Helpline will be shredded once the enquiry has been answered.
 We regret that we cannot send information to third parties without their consent.

 Messages and questions that are posted on the BDA social media pages such as Facebook and Twitter are in the public domain.
+Our Communications Officer is responsible for maintaining our social media pages and is happy to answer generic questions via social media, but we will never post confidential advice on our public pages.
+Where this is required our Communications Officer will use the private messaging facilities on social media to suggest that you contact the helpline direct for a more detailed discussion.
 We are happy to answer generic questions via social media, but we will never post confidential advice on our public pages.
 Where this is required we will use the private messaging facilities on social media or suggest that the discussion takes place via email or telephone.